RarelyCharlie/rarelycharlie.github.io/glossary.md

 # discussion
 A scheduled and often somewhat formal session in a ~~chatroom~~, led by one or more designated people and with a focus on a particular topic.
 Also, a discussion in a ~~forum~~.

+# DSM
+Diagnostic and Statistical Manual.
+A manual published by the American Psychiatric Association that classifies mental disorders, also including some other disorders that affect the mind.
+The title indicates that it is used for diagnosis and for statistical analysis in research.
+It is also used for billing and insurance claims.
+Also known as DSM-5 because the current edition is the 5th.

 ## E